allisonchuang/rtc-api/README.md

 Doing SA7 first made doing this lab much easier.

 # Extra credit
 I ordered my posts by most recent posts first.
-If you click on the post, the individual post view will give you a timestamp of when that post was created.
+In addition, I added a timestamp to both my posts view and my individual post view.
+This was done by using the mongoose created_at method.